About

 The Northern Arts Hotel features nine boutique guest rooms, function areas, a sitting room and a private upstairs balcony.

 Following a three-year-long refurbishment by former furniture maker Nicholas Dattner, the hotel opened as a guesthouse in 2013.
-Featuring rich timber paneling, an art deco ceiling together with an extensive collection of antiques, paintings and quirky objects, the Northern Arts Hotel shares much in common with some of the great art hotels around the world.
+Featuring rich timber panelling and an art deco ceiling with an extensive collection of antiques, paintings and quirky objects, the Northern Arts Hotel shares much in common with some of the great art hotels worldwide.

 The History of the Building

-During the later part of the 19th and 20th century the success of the hotel was largely dependent on the adjacent Thompsons Foundry (est. 1875).
+During the later part of the 19th and 20th centuries, the hotel’s success largely depended on the adjacent Thompsons Foundry (est. 1875).
 The function room and drive-thru (now a gourmet bakery) were completed in 1990.
 New owner Nick Dattner changed the name after renovation to the New Northern in 2013.
-Located at the quiet northern end of town, the Northern Arts Hotel emerged under current owner Maggie Fooke and continues as a celebrated part of creative Castlemaine.
+Located at the quiet northern end of town, the Northern Arts Hotel emerged under current owner Maggie Fooke and continues to be a celebrated part of creative Castlemaine.

 Faces of 359 Barkers St: Harry & Ann Excell